joeyjenhuang/eci-586/README.md

 ## Software

 Students should feel comfortable installing new software programs and navigating unfamiliar graphical user interfaces.
-It is also recommended that students in this class have some background knowledge of online learning environments (e.g. LMS, MOOCs, etc.) and
+It is also recommended that students in this class have some background knowledge of online learning environments (e.g. LMS, MOOCs, etc.).

 ### Required Software